Call now in confidence immediate help & advice 24/7

 One thing you may need to consider is the distance of the rehab centre from your home.
 If you struggle with being away from your typical environment, you may want to opt for a rehab clinic that has a shorter radius within the Luton area.

-Again, you will need to consider whether you want to opt for inpatient or outpatient treatment in Luton.
+Again, you will need to consider whether you want to opt for inpatient or outpatient drug and alcohol rehab treatment in Luton.
 Choosing between these options should also narrow down your choices.

 You should also contemplate the length of time that you are willing to commit to your treatment plan.